 Reality (defined at this point as the environment surrounding us independently of our thoughts, but at the same time moldable by our actions) is made of details.
 Our knowledge about it is often partial or fuzzy, but the real objects are obliged to have exact measures and locations (Rescher 2010, 34).
 Reality is inexhaustible in detail, which is beautifully shown in Georges Perec’s novel Life – A User’s Manual, taking place in single Parisian apartment house: in every room of every apartment there is plenty to tell: the furniture, paintings in the wall, whole life stories hidden in the small souvenirs on the shelf.
 Although the details are described with considerably more effort than in average novels, they are far too numerous to be all covered.
 Because of the importance of the details, by manipulating them it is possible to manipulate the realities as well.
 By providing anomalies in the system of normal it is possible to attack straight into the details.

 Reality tinkering aims to find concrete ways to render visible the myriad realities hovering within reach from our highly automatized everyday life.
 It utilizes the fleeting moment, when one suddenly gets confused in the middle of her ordinary tasks, encounters an anomaly in the pattern of everyday.
-As a tool we use anomaly-promoting reality adjustments, acting ‘wrong’ without an explanation.
+As a method we use anomaly-promoting reality adjustments, acting ‘wrong’ without an explanation.
 The confusion often lasts only for some seconds, but offers a long-lasting effect.
 These moments make visible the nodes of the branching reality, revealing simultaneously multiple possibilities and working thus as a bridge over the gap between those realities.

 Basic assumptions of reality tinkering: